chrisgjarrett/chrisgjarrett.github.io/_portfolio/kaituna-flow-prediction.md

 ## Final model architecture

 ## Results/Graphs

 # Operationalisation
 I wanted to serve the machine learning model up as a website, with a graph illustrating the last 3-4 days' gate levels and the predictions.
 The final website can be found [here](https://chrisgjarrett.github.io/kaituna-web-app/).

-## Model creation
+## Model training/creation
-As described above, the model was trained in a Python script, locally, and the model and preprocessor were saved to file.
-While training locally isn't ideal and certainly not enterprise protocol, I was keen to save money and Sagemaker, Vertex AI, etc are quite expensive in my experience.
+As described above, the model was locally trained in a Python script and the model and preprocessor were saved to file.
+While training locally isn't ideal and certainly not "enterprise-standard", I was keen to save money.
+Sagemaker, Vertex AI, etc are quite expensive in my experience.

 ## Making inferences
-I created a second script to make inferences.
+I created a second function to make inferences.
 This re-uses the web-scraper from before to collect data from the BOP council website, loads the preprocessor and model, then makes a prediction.
 Next, it creates a JSON structure containing the predictions, dates and the time the model has been updated, and uploads the JSON to an AWS S3 bucket.

-The aim then, was to deploy this script as a Lambda function.
-However, AWS places an upper limit on the size of a lambda function and its dependencies.
-If this limit is exceeded, you must create the function as a docker image.
-I wrote a Dockerfile to do so.
-Additionally, I wrote a .yml pipeline that is triggered whenever the 'release-predictions' branch has changes pushed to it.
+The next step was to deploy this script as a Lambda function.
+AWS places an upper limit on the size of a lambda function and its dependencies.
+If this limit is exceeded, you must create the function as a docker image rather than directly uploading the code.
+I wrote a Dockerfile to package the code, create the Python environment, and execute the inference function.

+Additionally, I wrote a .yml pipeline that is triggered whenever I push to the 'release-predictions' branch of the repo.
 The yml file compiles the Docker image, uploads it to my Elastic Container Registry on AWS, and then re-deploys the image to a Lambda function.
 The Lambda function is configured to run every 6 hours, meaning it runs at 9am, 3pm, 9pm and 3am NZ time.
-This was done semi-intentionally so that paddlers can get updates in the morning, afternoon and evening.
+These times were chosen intentionally so as to be useful - i.e. you could check the predicted flows in the morning, afternoon and evening.

 ## Website
-Finally, the model predictions are served to users through a [website](https://chrisgjarrett.github.io/kaituna-web-app/).
-The website links to the AWS S3 bucket and simply pulls the JSON file to populate its graph.
+As mentioned, the model predictions are served to users through a [website](https://chrisgjarrett.github.io/kaituna-web-app/).
+The website pulls the JSON file containing the predictions from my AWS S3 bucket to populate its graph.
 In this way, client behaviour does not trigger a new prediction, which is beneficial from a resource use standpoint.